htruong/htruong.github.io/_posts/2018-03-20-wireguard-router-firewalled-computer-raspberry-pi.markdown

 First, it doesn't route UDP and I have to be explicit about ports I want to forward.
 Second, it's a pain to set up.

 Wireguard solves all of those elegantly and it's very performant.
 Plus it's integrated with systemd so you have easy startup configure.
 Wireguard really just works.

 So, let's get down to getting Wireguard to work.

-**Installing Wireguard the easy way**
+**Installing Wireguard on router Bob**

 Get OpenWRT latest stable version (don't get the dev version) - currently it's still named LEDE now, that's before the name change.
 Install `luci-app-wireguard` and `luci-proto-wireguard`.

+**Installing Wireguard on computer Alice**

 On Alice, install Wireguard [by whatever mean that you need to](https://www.wireguard.com/install/).

-**If Alice was a Raspberry Pi**
+If Alice is a Raspberry Pi, then do the following:

 1. Go to [The Wireguard Install page](https://www.wireguard.com/install/), then look at the section Debian (module, tools).
 2. Click on the Module link.
 Download the "all" arch package to the